-The Office of the University Faculty Ombudsperson (ombuds) was established in 2004 to provide faculty with a prompt and professional way to resolve conflicts, disputes, or complaints beyond turning to their supervisors.
-In 2010, the faculty ombuds also began officially seeing visitors holding postdoctoral fellowship appointments.
-The ombuds office provides a confidential place for faculty and post-doctoral fellows (post-docs) to voice concerns, clarify desired outcomes, think through difficult situations, develop options, and problem-solve.
-Administratively, the ombuds reports directly to the provost of the University with respect to faculty, and to the vice-president for research with respect to post-docs.
+The Office of the University Faculty Ombudsperson (ombuds) provides faculty and postdoctoral fellows (postdocs) with a prompt and professional way to resolve conflicts, disputes, or complaints beyond turning to their supervisors.
+The office offers a confidential place to voice concerns, clarify desired outcomes, think through difficult situations, develop options, and problem-solve.
+Administratively, the ombuds reports directly to the Provost of the University with respect to faculty, and to the Vice-President for Research with respect to postdocs.

-During the academic year 2011-12, sixty-five visitors (sixty-two faculty and three post-docs) from ten different colleges or schools contacted the faculty ombuds to seek help or advice on concerns involving the tenure process, denial of promotion and tenure, post-tenure review, salary/gender equity, professional conflicts, concerns regarding appropriate procedures being followed, and help having a difficult conversation.
+During the academic year 2012-13, 94 visitors (88 faculty and 6 post-docs) from 12 different colleges or schools contacted the faculty ombuds to seek help or advice on concerns involving the tenure process, denial of promotion and tenure, post-tenure review, salary/gender equity, professional conflicts, concerns regarding appropriate procedures being followed, and help having a difficult conversation.
 Informal mediation involved meetings with an Associate Vice President, 3 Deans/Associate Deans, 13 Departmental Chairs/Directors, and several staff of the Office of Legal Affairs.
 The Office has seen an increase in the number of visitors over the last 6 years from approximately 40 per year to the current number.

 The majority of cases were resolved through informational mediation, counseling, and coaching, although several are still in process.
-An additional twelve contacts requested information only or referral to the appropriate office and no further action was needed.
-Ombuds-related activities averaged approximately seven to ten hours a week during the fall and spring semesters, and twelve to fifteen hours a week during the summer.
+An additional 13 contacts requested information only or referral to the appropriate office and no further action was needed.
+Ombuds-related activities averaged approximately 10 to 15 hours a week.

 Thank you for the opportunity to serve.

 Submitted by Mary Steinhardt, University faculty ombuds for the December 9, 2013, Faculty Council meeting.